adam-m-holloway/pbox-tech-test/README.md

   * improve loading states
   * make height of product card inner items equal to others
-  * if app was to grow I would replace route splitting with component splitting 🚨
+  * if app was to grow I would replace route splitting with component splitting
+  * tidy up import/export paths with use of index file in folder 🚨